top of page

 HAMPTON PROPERTY TAX REVOLT UPDATE

-Hampton taxpayers, led by former Selectwoman Regina Barnes, have filed a lawsuit against the town alleging that the 2024 property revaluation and resulting tax increases were unlawful, unconstitutional, and financially harmful.
+Hampton taxpayers have filed a lawsuit against the town alleging that the 2024 property revaluation and resulting tax increases were unlawful, unconstitutional, and financially harmful.

 Key points: